Biographical Details on Boys' Clothing Styles: Ordinary People Alphabetical Page (H)

 Harvey, Maurice (United States, about 1905)

-This American image is a matted "studio" photograph from Montpelier, Vermont.
+This American image is a matted 'studio' photograph from Montpelier, Vermont.
 The photograph is undated, but appears to be from the early 1900s, perhaps about 1905.
 Written beneath the photo are the words "Uncle Robert Harvey and Maurice".
 Embossed upon the matting beneath the photograph are the words "Ayers Art Studio, Montpelier, VT."
 Maurice wears a dark sailor tunic with his Dutch boy or Buster Brown bangs.
 I'm not sure how old Maurice was, pergaps 5-6 years old.

 Hathaway, Robert (United States, about 1910)

 These two American children were photographed about 1910.
 These are Clara Metcalf and Robert Hathaway.
 I am not sure what their relationship is.
 The back of the photograph indicates that they Clara was 7 years old.
 Notice that it is the boy sitting on the horse.
 Both children are dressed in white.
 Clara wears a lacey dress with a hair bow and white stockings.
 Robert looks younger, about 4 years old.
 He wears a drssy white tunic with lace trim.
 The tunic has a wide white belt which was worn only for decoration.
 It had no real purpose.
-With his tunic h wears bloomer knickers and white stickings.
+With his tunic he wears bloomer knickers and white stickings.
 Notice that the girl wears a dress and the boy wears a tunic.
 The children's hair is done differently, but both have white hairbows.

 Hayes, Henry Gates (United States, 1881)